antonarbus/q/README.md

 instance to avoid attaching token manually.

 (I) At protected routes the `verifyTokenMiddleware` is used to check the `access` token.
-Verification is fast and does not require database.
+Verification is fast and does not involve database.
 If the token is ok then the request goes forward, otherwise en error response of status `401` with message "Not logged in" is returned.

 (J) `access` token expires in 15 min.
-'Response' interceptor in `axiosWithAuth` checks for `401` status and if it is the `401` status, it makes additional request to get new `access` token by checking already attached a `refresh` token to cookies, which has 30d expiry time.
+'Response' interceptor in `axiosWithAuth` checks for `401` status and if it is the `401` status, it makes additional request to get new `access` token by checking already attached `refresh` token from cookies, which has 30d expiry time.

-(K) `axiosWithAuth` remembers initial request with all parameters when it got first `401` error and after getting successfully refreshed `access` a token it repeats initial http request.
+(K) `axiosWithAuth` remembers initial request with all parameters when it got first `401` error and after getting new refreshed `access` token it repeats remembered initial http request.

 (L) If `refresh` token is invalid or old, then `access` token is not issued, client is considered to be unauthorized and new login action is required.

-(M) If a user is deleted from the database, the user is still authorized for short time until `access` token is expired (15 min).
+(M) If a user is deleted from the database, the user is still authorized for current browser session until `access` token is expired (15 min).
 We should consider the duration of access token depending on sensitivity of our data.